 As We’ve mentioned elsewhere: if the Liberal party disappeared, the Conservative party would be revealed as anti-democratic authoritarians; and if the Conservative party disappeared, the Liberal party would be revealed as the Conservative party it really is.

 John Locke is the “father” of Liberalism.
 He set the standard by which Liberal society has judged itself and articulated the doctrines that have guided ruling class society through centuries of revolt, popular uprisings and ruling class reaction, all the while engaging in an open agenda of imperialism and war.
 Was John Locke’s brand of Liberalism truly “liberal”?
 Since Locke and the Liberal tradition defined it, most scholars would yes, John Locke was a Liberal.

 The key to Liberalism is that it accepts its ruling class.
 That is its reason for existence as far as the Preservation Society is concerned.
 Liberalism likes its ruling class to be permissive and lenient.
 They emphasize “liberty” in society but are not for liberation.
 Like today’s Liberal, the classic Liberal was not interested in changing society much.
 The modern Liberal masses want a kinder, gentler master.
 The nascent Liberal ruling class of yesteryear wanted to take over as top dog.
-Top privileges were now to accrue to business and less and less to the aristocracy.
+Top privileges were now to accrue to business and less and less to the aristocracy and church.